YeonwooSung/FastAPI_Templates/FastApi-SqlAlchemy/README.md

         orm_mode = True
 ```

-Now we will make a router for user in `routers/user/view.py` file, this file will have all the routes for the user model, which will help us in communicating with the api.
+Now we will make a router for user in `routers/user/view.py` file.

+This file will have all the routes for the user model, which will help us in communicating with the api:

 ```python
 from fastapi import status, HTTPException, Depends, APIRouter